 And other news.

-You know that Meta has these new uh glasses that have all kinds of functions, and I guess they can project a screen on the glasses themselves that people will barely know you're looking at.
+And I guess they can project a screen on the glasses themselves that people will barely know you're looking at.

-And uh I saw a review.
+And I saw a review.

-Costs about eight hundred dollars.
+Costs about $800.

-Um what do regular glasses cost?
+What do regular glasses cost?

-If you bought regular glasses, um, if it's like a designer pair, it's several hundred dollars, isn't it?
+If you bought regular glasses, if it's like a designer pair, it's several hundred dollars, isn't it?

 A designer pair.

-Yeah, I didn't see in the story that they can do that, but I assume they can, right?
+If they can make those glasses prescription, I didn't see in the story that they can do that, but I assume they can, right?

 It would be very disappointing if the only thing the glasses couldn't do is correct your vision.